Australians likely to withdraw $30 billion from pensions to weather coronavirus

 The long-term consequences could be devastating for many people, an industry group said.

-About A$42 billion ($30 billion) is expected to be withdrawn under the government scheme giving early access to retirement savings to support a coronavirus-hit economy, according to treasury analysis.
+About A$42 billion (23.17 billion pounds) is expected to be withdrawn under the government scheme giving early access to retirement savings to support a coronavirus-hit economy, according to treasury analysis.
 That is 56% more than the government's first estimate of A$27 billion.

 "Allowing Australians to access their own money during this difficult period has proved extremely popular," Treasurer Josh Frydenberg said in an emailed statement.